Date : 24/03/2025

 What is the purpose of ETIAS?

-The main purpose of ETIAS is to add a new level of security for the 30 European nations that plan to take part in its implementation.
+The main purpose of ETIAS, meanwhile, is to add a new level of security for the 30 European nations that plan to take part in its implementation.

 Citizens of dozens of countries do not need to apply for a visa for travel of up to 90 days in the EU, for example.
 And their screening process to enter Europe’s borders is, therefore, less rigorous than it is for those requiring visas.
 With ETIAS, Europe hopes to ensure that these citizens do not pose a security threat to its nations.

 Thus, ETIAS’ main role will be to conduct a detailed security check on each of its applicants — as well as keep track of and update any relevant information on said applicants.
-It will thereby be able to determine whether applicants should be allowed to enter, stay in, and/or travel between any of the 30 countries above.
+It will thereby be able to determine whether applicants should be allowed to enter, stay in, and/or travel between any of the aforementioned 30 countries.

 Which countries will require ETIAS approval for travelers to enter their borders?